 - Stop anticholinergic

-- Address smoking (Risk factor for TD)
+- Address smoking (A risk factor for TD)

-- If untreated; consider switch to Clozapine
+- If untreated; consider a switch to Clozapine

 Other strategies include:

 - Vitamin E

 Given that vesicular monoamine transporter type 2 (VMAT-2) transports serotonin, norepinephrine, and dopamine for storage and future neurotransmission, the inhibition of VMAT-2 increases cytosolic dopamine levels and decreases synaptic dopamine release and post-synaptic receptor stimulation, thereby decreasing dyskinesia.

 Valbenazine is a novel, highly selective vesicular monoamine transporter 2 inhibitor that has been approved by the FDA for the treatment of Tardive Dyskinesia.
 Once-daily valbenazine significantly improved tardive dyskinesia in participants with underlying schizophrenia, schizoaffective disorder, or mood disorder at doses of 80 mg/day.

 The other VMAT-2 inhibitor approved for TD is deutetrabenazine.
 The starting dose if 12 mg/day increasing to 24 mg and a maximum of 36 mg/day.